dammo001/Answer./README.md

 [Details][phase-two]

-### Phase 3: Answers (1.5 days)
+### Phase 3: Answers and Comments(1.5 days)

-Phase 3 will allow users to add Answers to Questions.
+Phase 3 will allow users to add Answers to Questions, and Comments to Answers.

 [Details][phase-three]